StanSkrivanek/git_basics/lesson_01.md

 Placing changes into memory Git will know what changes are going to be part of the next commit.
 **The staging area is how git knows what will change between the current commit and the next commit**.

+We can check changes with `git status`

 ### Repository

 Once Git have changes **staged** in memory we need to tell Git to write reference to these changes into file on our computer by git `commit -m "message"`

+We can check changes with `git status`

 All our commits are stored in **`.git`** folder